 Securing a place at Bobbing Village School is a major challenge for local families.
 In the most recent cycle, there were 127 applications for 26 places, meaning nearly five families applied for every available desk.
 Admissions are coordinated by Kent County Council, and the school uses standard oversubscription criteria including looked-after children, siblings, and distance.

-Parents interested in 2026 entry must apply by the national closing date of 15 January 2026.
+Parents interested in 2027 entry must apply by the national closing date of 15 January 2027, with Kent applications opening on 6 November 2026 and offers issued on 16 April 2027.
 Given the high demand, those living outside the immediate village often find it difficult to secure a place.
-Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the last distance offered.
+Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.

 Applications